mjgs/routes-builder/Readme.md

 # Routes-Builder

   Node.js module for route auto-creation, per-route middleware, and a development route table viewer.

-## Description

   Route-Builder automatically sets up routes, middleware and handlers that you simply drop in.

 ## Features